-Playing and partying with Crystal Meth, or Tina, might be fun and manageable for some: for others it can be about chaotic sexual encounters or distressing highs and lows.
+Playing and partying with Crystal Meth (or Tina), might be fun and manageable for some: for others it can be about chaotic sexual encounters or distressing highs and lows.

-Crystal meth is not physically addictive so you are not in any danger from stopping, although it is very “more-ish” while you are still high or coming down and the days after can be incredibly difficult.
+Crystal meth is not physically addictive so you are not in any danger from stopping, although it is very “more-ish” while you are still high (or coming down) and the days after can be incredibly difficult.
 It is however psychologically addictive.

 The feel-good factor can be an intoxicating and engaging relief from daily troubles or unhappiness, and the temptation to continue using can be overwhelming.
 Tina can start to dominate your social life, and you can lose many of your non-sexual, social contacts and routines and become isolated and lonely as the sexual encounters fade into a series of faceless blurry memories.

-Many people think that since they’ve chosen to have unprotected sex with their sexual partner it may be safe to share needles.
+Many people think that since they have chosen to have unprotected sex with their sexual partner it may be safe to share needles.
 But Hepatitis C can be caught more easily by sharing needles than by unsafe sex, and the treatment for Hep C is much less successful if you are using Tina – in fact many doctors will refer you to a drug service for help before they consider beginning your treatment.

 Our partnership CODE clinic with 56 Dean Street and the Club Drug Clinic at Chelsea Westminster Hospital both offer sexual health screens for people who may feel less welcome at other clinics because of their drug use or sexual identity.
-We offer judgement-free specialist care with LGB&T workers.
+We offer judgement-free specialist care with LGBT workers.

 Watsons pharmacy, part of the Soho Medical Centre on the corner of Frith Street and Soho Square, provides free, clean needles.
 The pharmacy at Boots Piccadilly Circus will also provide free, clean needles, and they are open daily until midnight.